oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data-ocw.md

 11. Wait for the sensitive data model to be created.
 The **Sensitive data model details** page is displayed.

-## Task 2: Analyze the sensitive data model

-1. Review the information about the sensitive data model.
+12. Review the information about the sensitive data model.

     - The **Sensitive data model information** tab lists general information about your sensitive data model, the target database, sensitive data information, and sensitive data counts.
     - You can view the selected sensitive types for discovery, sensitive schemas discovered, sensitive types discovered, and work request information by clicking the respective **View details** link.